alimirzazadeh/SemisupervisedAttention/README.md

 # Project Description

-## Goal: This is a semi-supervised learning approach to improving video classification performance for hospital video.
+**Goal**: This is a semi-supervised learning approach to improving video classification performance for hospital video.
-## Current Progress: Working on using this for video data, outperforms supervised benchmark on Pascal/CIFAR
+**Current Progress**: Working on using this for video data, outperforms supervised benchmark on Pascal/CIFAR

 # Description of Running Ali's code